dmytro/sherlock_os/README.md

 ![](it_s_unix_my_dear_watson.png)
 # Name: Sherlock OS

-This is a simple shell script to detect UNIX/Linux OS and varios aspects of the OS.
-Especially for Linux: distribution type and derivarite (such as CentOS/RHEL or Debian/Ubuntu)
+This is a simple shell script to detect UNIX/Linux OS and various aspects of the OS.
+Especially for Linux: distribution type and derivative (such as CentOS/RHEL or Debian/Ubuntu)

 Used these sources to start: